The Human Abstract by William Blake – Complete Poem Explanation | Summary & Analysis

 🔹 Stanza -1: Line-by-Line Paraphrasing

-👉 He explains that pity exists only because some people are poor or in need; without that, the feeling has no purpose.
+👉 He explains that pity exists only because some people are poor and deprived, often due to inequalities created by human society itself.

 🔹 Stanza -2: Line-by-Line Paraphrasing